zub2/dotprint/README.md

 Nowadays you are not likely to come across such files often but they were common in the "bad old days" of DOS.
 Programs would often assume an "epson-compatible" dot matrix printer and would embed the escape sequences (for e.g. condensed or expanded font) into the output.

-If you want to use such files now, converting them into a PDF is quite useful.
+If you want to use such files now, converting them into PDF is quite useful.
 You can send them to others and you can print them out on other printers than just dot matrix printers.
+But please note that only a few escape sequences are supported. :-(

 So this might be useful to you if you are still running some DOS applications, perhaps in dosemu.
 With some scripting you can make the old DOS applications produce PDFs.